-We have audited the financial statements of Bharti Airtel International (Mauritius) Investments Limited (the "Company") set out on pages 6 to 21, which comprise the statement of financial position as at 31 March 2022, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Bharti Airtel International (Mauritius) Investments Limited (the "Company") set out on pages 6 to 25, which comprise the statement of financial position as at 31 March 2024, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 March 2022, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in compliance with the requirements of the Mauritius Companies Act 2001 in so far as applicable to Global Business Licence companies.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 March 2024, and of its financial performance and cash flows for the year then ended in accordance International Financial Reporting Standards (IFRS) and in compliance with the requirements of the Mauritius Companies Act 2001 in so far as applicable to Global Business Licence companies.